-An aura of mystery surrounds the castle, which is linked to the title character in Bram Stoker's Dracula.
-The fortress is nominally associated with Vlad Tepes (Vlad III), an infamous Transylvanian prince who ruled Wallachia in the late 15th century.
+An aura of mystery surrounds Bran Castle.
+Some associate the building with Dracula, the title character in Bram Stoker's novel.
+Historians link it to Vlad Tepes or Vlad III, the infamous prince who ruled the region in the late 15th century.

-The history of Bran Castle dates back to 1212 and the Teutonic Knights, a German military order that fought during the Crusades.
-The castle was initially used as a fortress against the medieval Ottoman Empire.
+Bran Castle dates back to 1212 and the Teutonic Knights, a German military order who fought during the Crusades.
+The castle served as a fortress against the medieval Ottoman Empire.

-Later, it served as a customs post on the mountain pass between Wallachia and Transylvania.
-Although it held little significance for Vlad Tepes, the castle sheltered him as he passed through Bran Gorge.
+Later, it was a customs post on the mountain pass between Wallachia and Transylvania.
+While it held little significance for Vlad Tepes, it sheltered him as he passed through Bran Gorge.

-The Romanian government reclaimed the castle in 2005.
-One year later, it gave the ownership to Prince Dominic of Tuscany, Ileana's son and heir.
-In 2007, after considering the sale of Bran Castle, the family chose to turn the fortress into a museum.
+The Romanian government reclaimed Bran Castle in 2005.
+A year later, it returned the ownership to Prince Dominic of Tuscany, Ileana's son and heir.
+The family turned the fortress into a museum in 2007.